ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scrpt that add execute permission to the owner, group and others to the file hello
+a scripts that sets permission